manjamcmills/Credit_Risk_Analysis/README.md

 It is apparent that the AdaBoost Classifier is the best model out of all 6 choices.
 It had the highest scores for all the metrics discussed.
 If a model had to be chosen from this bunch, I would choose AdaBoost.
 When dealing with credit risk, it is better to flag a loan "high risk" when it is actually "low risk", than to let a "high risk" loan go undedected.

 The main goal of this model is to flag "high risk" loans and this model still has some room for improvement.
-It might be advangtages to try another maching learning algorithm to see if we can have a higher Precision & Recall score.
+It might be advantages to try another maching learning algorithm to see if we can have a higher Precision & Recall score.
 Otherwise, the AdaBoost algorithm does seem like a good model if all other strategies have been exhausted and tested.